rmalav15/quora-task/README.md

 The best validation accuracy I got is 0.745. (under constrained settings)

-## Fix for proble with sharing parameters of LSTMs
+## Fix for problem with sharing parameters of LSTMs

 If the following is used for sharing (Note: the same is mentioned in [torch documentation](https://github.com/torch/nn/blob/master/doc/module.md#sharemlps1s2sn) )<br/>
 ```